Bit451/Bit451/index.md

 ## Synopsis

-Bit451 is comprised of multiple open source projects working together as one: a video browsing interface, a streaming BitTorrent protocol, and a specialized distributed database are its primary components.
+Bit451 is comprised of multiple open source projects working together as one: a video browsing interface, a mesh of file transfer protocols/networks with streaming content capabilities, and a specialized distributed database, are its primary components.
 You, as a Bit451 user, will have the option to simply access the network directly from your browser, no additional setup required - or, to run a light, streamlined service to help host and contribute to the Bit451 network.
 Website creators can also easily tap into and serve Bit451 to their visitors using the same light setup configured to their liking.

 As for the Bit451 network itself, it will have all the features you have come to know and love: user accounts/profiles, favorites, ratings, subscriptions, playlists, search, recommendations, and much more.
 The network is community-based, so the users and content you interact with is determined by your preferences and the users you trust.
 If you don't specifically know or "trust" any users starting out, don't worry, you're not alone and the default settings will work just great.
 Bit451 will also introduce an automatable cryptocurrency payment plugin system, so that content consumers and producers can buy, sell, and host content for their favorite coins.

+For broader reuse, Bit451 will create:
+* a P2P distributed database which can easily be reused by other P2P apps; see _Bit451 Database_ under [Distributed Data](#distributed-data)
+* a P2P file sharing network crossover methodology/capabilities to bridge and integrate multiple different protocols; see [File Transfer](#file-transfer)

 At this point you may be wondering, that all sounds great but [what's so wrong with YouTube?](#youtube).
 (Yes, Bit451 can even read your mind!
 Pretty amazing so far, right?..)